crymscom/srganalytics-ios/docs/README.md

   * `SRGAnalytics`: The main analytics framework.
   * `SRGAnalytics_DataProvider`: The data provider analytics companion framework.
   * `SRGAnalytics_MediaPlayer`: The media player analytics companion framework.
-  * `SRGContentProtection`: The framework to enable playback of protected medias.
   * `SRGLogger`: The framework used for internal logging.
   * `SRGMediaPlayer`: The media player framework (if not already in your project).
   * `SRGNetwork`: A networking framework.